With cross training for runners, you really can’t get much better than cycling.

 - Sprint Intervals

-The first workout on this list is very similar to the long intervals discussed earlier in this articles – the main difference is that I would tend to use a slightly higher intensity.
+The first workout on this list is very similar to the long intervals discussed earlier in this article.
+The difference is that I would use a higher intensity.

-So, why use these intervals?
-These can be an effective alternative to a threshold running training – making these a great way to develop aerobic capacity/conditioning, muscular endurance and push up your lactate threshold.
-And as we saw earlier they can be effective for improving running performance.
+So why use these intervals?
+These can be an effective alternative to a threshold running training, making these an excellent way to develop aerobic capacity/conditioning, muscular endurance and push up your lactate threshold.
+And as we saw earlier, they can be effective for improving running performance.

 In terms of specificity, they are most suited to runners targeting 10k to half marathon race distances.